+Command mode

+Access method

-Command mode Access method Quit or start next mode
+Quit or start next mode

 User Exec mode First access level.
 Perform basic tasks and list system information.
-To quit you enter logout: (RSP) >logout

-Are you sure (Y/N) ?y
+To quit you enter logout: (OCTOPUS) >logout Are you sure (Y/N) ?y characters) visible in the corresponding mode, and the option with which you quit this mode.

-Privileged Exec mode From the User Exec mode, you enter the command enable: To quit the Privileged Exec mode and return to the User Exec mode, you enter
+Privileged Exec mode From the User Exec mode, you enter the command enable: (OCTOPUS) >enable To quit the Privileged Exec mode, you enter the command enable:

-(RSP) >enable exit:

-(RSP) # (RSP) #exit

-(RSP) >
+(OCTOPUS) #exit (OCTOPUS) >